-When the summer approaches Buenos Aires, most residents in Buenos Aires start to plan their getaways to the beaches near Buenos Aires.
+When the summer approaches Buenos Aires, most residents in Buenos Aires start to plan their getaways to a beach near Buenos Aires.

 The city of Buenos Aires itself is located by the La Plata River.
 However, the city doesn’t really have a proper beach.
 Instead, the porteños escape the heat to the many coastal towns located down south in the Buenos Aires Province.

 If you are staying long-term in Buenos Aires, you might want to get inspired by this porteño habit.
 The beaches at the so-called Costa Argentina have something that fits every travel style.
 So, whether you are on for a quiet weekend away or a party trip with your friends, you will find a place here.

 To help you plan the beach that fits you the best, I have put together this list with some of the coastal towns that I have visited over the years while living in Buenos Aires.